plone/volto/packages/registry/docs/index.md

 Sometimes you need to build something generic that is pluggable and extensible.
 In the JavaScript and TypeScript ecosystem, this is often quite complex, and the existing frameworks do not provide the means to do this.

-`@plone/registry` provides tools to facilitate pluggability for your app through the following registries:

 - Add-on registry
 - Configuration registry
 - Component registry